ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝Russians made a computer that ran on water in the mid of 1936.❞</i>
+<i>❝“In a room full of top software designers, if two agree on the same thing, that’s a majority.”— Bill Curtis   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->